 Common Mistakes to Avoid

-- Starting exports without completing registrations
+Starting exports without completing registrations

-- Ignoring trademark protection while exporting
+Ignoring trademark protection while exporting

-- Using unregistered brand names on products
+Using unregistered brand names on products

-- Incomplete documentation
+-

-- Mismatched tax and customs records
+Mismatched tax and customs records

 Conclusion

 Together, these two elements protect your business legally, financially, and strategically.
-Whether you are entering exports for the first time or expanding into new regions, proper licensing and trademark protection are essential for long-term success.
+Proper licensing and trademark protection are essential for sustainable success in domestic and international markets.

-With the right guidance, businesses can trade confidently, protect their identity, and grow sustainably in domestic and international markets.
+With the right approach, businesses can trade confidently, protect their identity, and achieve long-term growth.